Browse Journals

 Figures:

-Illustrations must be of high resolution.
+Figures (graphs and images) must be of high resolution.
+Graphs may be included with the main text, but images need to be submitted as separate files (jpg, iff, or bitmap format).
 Figures must be legible when reduced to 4-inch (102 mm) width by no more than 7-inch (190 mm) height, including caption.
 A scale bar should be included on the image(s) when size relationships are important.
-Each figure should be labeled with the figure number, author’s name, and JSBR.
-Captions should be fully descriptive so that the illustrations are understandable when considered apart from the text.
-Graphs and figures should be high resolution images (at least 300 pixels per inch) and in jpg, tiff, or bitmap formats.
+Each image should be labeled with the figure number, author’s name, and JSBR, and submitted in separate files.
+Captions should be fully descriptive so that the images are understandable when considered apart from the text.
+All figures should be high resolution images (at least 300 pixels per inch) and in jpg, tiff, or bitmap formats.
 If another format is needed, the author should convert a copy into Word format, or check with the Editor for other options.

 Materials and Methods: